Our kung pao tofu is an easy stir-fry recipe with a sweet and sour flavor and a perfectly chewy texture.

 Serve kung pao tofu on steamed or boiled rice.
 We like to sprinkle it with the green part of finely sliced green onions, chives, fresh basil, or sesame seeds.

-kung pao tofu with basil and peanuts
+Kung pao tofu with basil and rice.

 Serving suggestions